ArdanaLabs/nixos-module/README.md

 - Run `sudo nixos-rebuild switch`

 ## Options
-- `ardana.ci-cache.enable :: bool`
+- `ardana.caches.cachix :: bool`
   - default: `false`
+  - Whether or not to enable the Ardana Cachix cache.
+Note: if you're not authenticated, trying to use this cache will cause your build to fail.
+If you've already built your system and now you can't rebuild because it's failing, use `--option substitute false` with `nixos-rebuild` to temporarily disable caching.

+- `ardana.caches.ci :: bool`
+  - default: `false`
   - Whether or not to enable the private CI cache.
-If you're not authenticated, trying to use this cache will cause your build to fail.
-Set this to `false` to prevent that.
+Note: if you're not authenticated, trying to use this cache will cause your build to fail.
 If you've already built your system and now you can't rebuild because it's failing, use `--option substitute false` with `nixos-rebuild` to temporarily disable caching.

+- `ardana.caches.iohk :: bool`
+  - default: `true`
+  - Whether or not to enable the private IOHK caches.